-This is the tool you will interact with daily as you keep your website fresh and up-to-date.
+This is the tool you’ll interact with daily as you keep your website fresh and up-to-date.

 There are four main players in the market: Squarespace, Weebly, Wix, and WordPress.

-If you have a site in your head you want to create or a site you admire that you want to model yours after, these platforms may not give you the flexibility you want.
+If you have a website design in your head you want to create or a website you admire that you want to model yours after, these platforms may not give you the flexibility you want.

-And if you are not tech savvy, as is the case for most people who use these platforms, you will get frustrated sometimes trying to use them.
+And if you aren’t tech savvy, as is the case for most people who use these platforms (and that’s ok!), you’ll get frustrated sometimes trying to use them.

-Though they have tutorials and customer support, setting up your site to accept donations can be challenging.
-And your friend who is a website developer won’t be able to help you.
-Professional website developers do not use these platforms!
+Though these platforms have tutorials and customer support, setting up your website to accept donations can be challenging.

 Still, Squarespace, Weebly, and Wix offer an easy and affordable option, especially for your first non-profit website.

-With a WordPress site, you can get exactly what you want.
-You will probably need to hire a WordPress developer to build your website – someone who understands your vision and has experience with websites for small nonprofits.
+With a WordPress website, you can design it exactly how you want.
+You’ll probably need to hire a WordPress developer to build your website – someone who understands your vision and has experience with websites for small nonprofits.
 We recommend New Frame Creative.
 Fortunately, your developer can teach you how to make updates after your website goes live, so you’ll not always need to have them on retainer.

 Next, secure a domain name.
 Ideally you want to grab YourOrganizationName.org.
 And while you’re at it, you might as well grab YourOrganizationName.com just so no one else can take it.